Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Background

 \subsection{Stochastic Gradient Langevin Dynamics}

-Stochastic Gradient Langevin Dynamics (SGLD) is an MCMC method that is commonly used for Bayesian Inference \citep{Welling11}.
-The update step of SGLD is shown in eq. \ref{Eq-SGLD-Update-Rule}, where $\theta_j$ is the parameter vector at step $j$, $\eta_j$ is the step size at step $j$, $p(\theta_j)$ is the prior distribution, $p(y_i|\theta_j)$ is the likelihood of sample $y_i$ given model parameterized by $\theta_j$, $b$ is the batch size and $n$ is the database size.
+Stochastic Gradient Langevin Dynamics (SGLD) is an MCMC method commonly used for Bayesian Inference \citep{Welling11}.
+Given a Bayesian model parameterized by $\theta$, a dataset $D = \{x_i, y_i\}_{i=1}^n$, a prior distribution $p(\theta)$, the likelihood function $p(y_i|\theta, x_i)$, and a batch size $b$, SGLD can be used for approximate sampling from the posterior $p(\theta|D)$.
+The update step of SGLD is shown in eq. \ref{Eq-SGLD-Update-Rule}, where $\theta_j$ is the parameter vector at step $j$, and $\eta_j$ is the step size at step $j$.

 SGLD can be seen as a Stochastic Gradient Descent with Gaussian noise, where the variance of the noise is calibrated to the step size.

 A common practice in deep learning is to use \textit{cyclic} Stochastic Gradient Descent.
-This flavour of SGD first randomly shuffles the database samples and then cyclically uses the samples in this order.
-For optimization, there is empirical evidence that it works as well or better than SGD with reshuffling, and it was conjectured that it converges at a faster rate (\citet{YunSJ21}).
-Cyclic-SGLD is the analog of cyclic-SGD for SGLD, where the difference is the use of the SGLD step instead of SGD.
+This modification to SGD first randomly shuffles the dataset samples and then cyclically uses the samples in this order.
+For optimization, there is empirical evidence that it works as well or better than SGD with reshuffling, and it was conjectured that it converges at a faster rate \citep{YunSJ21}.
+Cyclic-SGLD\footnote{Cyclic SGLD, which cycles through examples, should be distinguished from cSGLD \citep{DBLP:journals/corr/abs-1902-03932}, which uses a cyclic step size schedule.} is the analog of cyclic-SGD for SGLD, where the difference is the use of the SGLD step instead of the SGD step.
 For simplicity, we will consider cyclic-SGLD in this work.
+While this assumption simplifies the proof, we expect the general behavior to be equivalent.